isomerpages/moe-northbrookssec/_co-curriculum/CCE/Sexuality Education Programme.md

 ###### #### OVERVIEW OF NORTHBROOKS SECONDARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2023

 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may go to [https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

 5\.
 The subjects that incorporate topics on sexuality include:

 a.
 Science
 b.
 Character and Citizenship Education (CCE)

-**Sexuality Education Lessons:**
+<u><b>Sexuality Education Lessons:</b></u>